All Episodes

 However, there is an answer that involves a few more syllables that says, look, socialist is a word that has a meaning in the dictionary.

-The President of the United States is not a textbook socialist.
+The president of the United States is not a textbook socialist.

 However, his policies take us in that direction in a way that no American should ever want.

-That that has a flavor of socialism that has an aura of socialism that we shouldn't even take one step toward.
+That has an aura of socialism that we shouldn't even take one step toward.

-Now that took a few more seconds, but would that answer have been okay?
+Now, that took a few more seconds, but would that answer have been okay?

-Got about ten seconds.
+Got about 10 seconds.

-And you know what?
+Right, and you know what?

 There is no such thing as very quickly with five seconds to go.